Indians in Qatar: Overview

 More and more Indian students in Qatar, especially Doha, are opting for distance education programmes after passing their higher secondary examinations.
 After clearing their Central Board of Secondary Education (CBSE) Class 12 exams, the students are making a beeline for the various distance education programmes offered by a number of Indian universities in Qatar.

 There is also a sizable population of second or third generation Qatari-born Indians.
-They share characteristics with other third culture kids, forming a cultural identity that blends their heritage culture and the myriad of foreign cultures they encounter growing up in the Qatar, and a more fluid sense of home.
+They share characteristics with other third culture kids, forming a cultural identity that blends their heritage culture and the myriad of foreign cultures they encounter growing up in Qatar, and a more fluid sense of home.
 Those who grow up in western compounds tend to be well-assimilated into western culture, whereas those who stay in Indian neighborhoods such as Najma or Mughlina tend to be more in touch with India.
 Many Qatari-born Indians further migrate to countries such as the United States, Canada, Australia and New Zealand both for greater economic and lifestyle opportunities, and due to the Qatar's restrictive citizenship practices; many are forced to leave when no longer deemed valuable by the government.
 There is also a large area known as Asian Town specifically targeted at working class Indian immigrants.

 Controversy

-Deaths
+Migrant worker deaths and the 2022 FIFA World Cup

-According to media reports and Indian government figures published on February 17, 2014 more than 1,000 Indians working in Qatar have died in the past two years, obtained by news wire AFP under right of information laws.
-According to the Indian embassy in Qatar, 237 workers died in 2012 and 218 in 2013.
-The figures follow similar data revealed to AFP by the Nepalese embassy in Doha last month, showing 191 deaths recorded in 2013, with many of them from "unnatural" heart failure, compared with 169 the year before.
-The Indian embassy did not give details about the circumstances of the deaths.
+According to the Guardian’s February 2021 report, around 6,500 migrant workers from India, Pakistan, Nepal, Bangladesh and Sri Lanka have died in Qatar since it won the bid for the 2022 FIFA World Cup.
+FIFA and Qatari authorities have failed to compensate migrant workers for abuses, including wage theft and unexplained deaths.
+In 2024, Amnesty International criticized FIFA and Qatar for not yet addressing the "severe" human rights violations surrounding the hosting of the 2022 World Cup, claiming that they are not taking responsibility for "the vast number of migrant workers who were exploited and in many cases died to make the 2022 World Cup possible".
+In 2025, Amnesty reported that "the Qatari authorities continued to fail to investigate effectively the deaths of migrant workers and to hold employers or authorities accountable, preventing any assessment of whether the deaths were work-related and depriving families of the opportunity to receive compensation."
+Also in 2025, Human Rights Watch have stated that despite scrutiny regarding migrant worker deaths building up to the tournament, Qatar "has failed to prevent, investigate, or compensate" for the deaths of thousands of them.